deniskabana/react-persistent-state-hook/README.md

 **`usePersistentState` offers a range of features that enhance and replace React's `useState()` method:**

-1. **Seamless Integration**: A drop-in replacement for React's `useState` hook without breaking functionality.
+1. **Seamless Integration**:

+   > A drop-in replacement for React's `useState` hook without breaking functionality.

-2. **Data Persistence**: Store state values in the Web Storage API (`localStorage` or `sessionStorage`).
+2. **Data Persistence**:

+   > Store state values in the Web Storage API (`localStorage` or `sessionStorage`).
+Until version 2, we only support Web Storage API as a core feature.

-3. **Zero Configuration**: Provide a unique `storageKey` any state you want to persist.
+3. **Zero Configuration**:

+   > Provide a unique `storageKey` to any state you want to persist.
 Optionally, configure storage type and other options.

+4. **Platform-Agnostic**:

-4. **Platform-Agnostic**: `usePersistentState` gracefully handles scenarios where Web Storage is not available, behaving exactly like `useState`.
+   > `usePersistentState` gracefully handles scenarios where Web Storage is not available, behaving exactly like `useState`.

-5. **Minimal Dependencies**: Keep your project lightweight with just one hook and one peer dependency (`react >= 16.8`).
+5. **Minimal Dependencies**:

+   > Keep your project lightweight with just one hook and one peer dependency (`react >= 16.8`).
 See [minzipped size](#react-persistent-state-hook) for details.

-6. **TypeScript Support**: Fully typed with TypeScript, providing the same type support as React's `useState`.
+6. **TypeScript Support**:

+   > Fully typed with TypeScript, providing the same type support as React's `useState`.

-7. **Coming Soon 💡 - Custom Storage Adapters**: Configure custom storage adapters, allowing integration with libraries like Redux, React Native state, or any custom storage solution.
+7. **Coming Soon 💡 - Custom Storage Adapters**:

+   > Configure custom storage adapters, allowing integration with libraries like Redux, React Native state, or any custom storage solution.

-8. **Coming Soon 💡 - React Native Support**: Extend the benefits of state persistence to React Native projects with support for the `AsyncStorage` API.
+8. **Coming Soon 💡 - React Native Support**:

+   > Extend the benefits of state persistence to React Native projects with support for the `AsyncStorage` API.

-9. **Roadmap for Continuous Improvement**: Our roadmap outlines upcoming features and enhancements, ensuring your state management needs are met.
+9. **Roadmap for Continuous Improvement**:

+   > Our roadmap outlines upcoming features and enhancements, ensuring your state management needs are met.

-10. **Documentation and Tutorials**: As we grow, expect more usage options, tutorials, and comprehensive documentation to make integration even smoother.
+10. **Documentation and Tutorials**:
+    > As we grow, expect more usage options, tutorials, and comprehensive documentation to make integration even smoother.

-We're committed to delivering a robust and flexible solution for state management and persistence in React applications.
-Join us on this journey!
+We're committed to delivering a minimal and flexible solution for state management and persistence in React applications.
+Join us on this journey by contributing! 🚀

 _PS: We made our JSDoc annotation for the hook comprehensive - you don't have to leave your IDE to use this hook!_